IBM/ansible-powervc/docs/source/quickstart.rst

 Ansible communicates with remote machines over the SSH protocol.
 By default, Ansible uses native OpenSSH and connects to remote machines and communicates from the control node via SSH tunnel.

-In case of HMC collection, since HMC is a closed appliance solution, its restricted shell will not allow push-based execution model of Ansible.
-Hence , current ansible collection for HMC would work with local connection type using the connection plugin, executing commands via SSH without pushing the code to the managed HMC.